#discover...

 Why this website?

-This city guide is an attempt to familiarise both visitors and locals with the well-known and lesser-known sights and the history(ies) associated with them.
+This city guide was created over a period of six years.
+It is an attempt to familiarise both visitors and locals with the well-known and lesser-known sights and the history(ies) associated with them.
 The rural part of Innsbruck plays just as much a role as buildings from the interwar period, seemingly utilitarian objects, inconspicuous everyday monuments and the classic highlights in the historic city centre.

-Each sight is marked with at least one point from the section Wissenswertes linked.
-The individual articles are organised chronologically as far as possible and are intended to take you through the history of Innsbruck in narrative form and, if necessary, a little beyond.
-Places of interest, history, Storiescharacters and legends come together to form a tangible narrative that can be followed either on a walk or while reading comfortably on the sofa at home.
+The individual chapters in the part Wissenswertes are intended to take you through the history of Innsbruck in narrative form and, if helpful, a little beyond.
+Sir Karl Popper, and who would disagree with him, once said that there is no ONE history.
+There are only many stories that coexist, contradict or complement each other.
+I am only too happy to follow this approach.
+Buildings, places, history, Storiescharacters and legends come together to form a tangible narrative that can be followed either on a walk or while reading comfortably on the sofa at home.

 During walks, photo safaris and research, I learnt a lot of new things about my home town, which I thought I knew inside out.
 I hope the reader has as much fun reading and exploring it as I had writing it.